-4. Drive shaft driven by air motor.
+4. Drive shaft powered by the air motor.

-6. Gate installed high enough to clear Skid Loader.
+6. Gate installed high enough to clear Skid Loader

-9. Stainless cylinder comes with all-stainless hardware, nuts and bolts.
+9. Stainless cylinder comes with all-stainless hardware, nuts and bolts

 10. Stainless Crowd Gate cylinder in action.

-Photos l to r bottom row:
+Photos left to right bottom row:

 12. Stainless Holding Pen Fences - 4“ verticals filled with concrete, 2” horizontals.

-13. Man-pass half way down holding pen, with swing-away gate.
+13. Man-pass half way down holding pen, with swing-away gate

 14. 10“ x 8” concrete Curb strengthens Fence and keeps 'Used Feed' out of Milker's lane.